-Now, installation of a ReWater system is available anywhere in the world through a local licensed plumber for the state-required filter portion of our system and a local licensed landscaper versed in drip irrigation for the irrigation portion.
+Installation of a ReWater system is now available anywhere in the US through a local licensed plumber for the state-required filter portion of our system and a local licensed landscaper versed in drip irrigation for the irrigation portion.

 We encourage your professionals to watch ReWater’s technical support videos and to read our Owner’s Manual and Controller User’s Guide, available in English and Spanish.
 And technical support is available via phone, email, and text to all clients and their professionals Monday – Friday, year-round.